 I H A V E A B A C K G R O U N D I N P E R F O R M A N C E

-I'm a proud member of the Boston Chamber of Commerce and the North San Diego Business Chamber.
-I also like to donate my time to organizations that empower women and children.
+I'm a proud member of the Boston Chamber of Commerce.
+I also love to donate my time to organizations that empower women and children.